SuperCater/Simple-Calculator/README.md

 * commas | Have numbers separated by commas. [true, false]
 * lowercase | Have the operator auto to lowercase. [true, false]
 * debugMode | Shows some debugging information. [true, false]
+* conversion | Converts the sybols to properties to work with the operatorInfo data. [true, false]
 * secret??? | ??? [true, false]

 # Contributing
 If you want to contribute to this project, please make a pull request and I will review it.

 # Coming Soon
+* Main.js being cleaned up
+* Tax working on writing to file
 * Pulling data from the .txt file
 * Website version
 * Options can be changed with the CLI